-If you have been the victim of a violent crime you may be entitled to compensation from the Criminal Injury Compensation Authority (known as the CICA).
-The amount of an award is rarely as high as a civil claim and often injury victims are not satisfied with the amount of compensation they are awarded by the CICA.
+If you've been the victim of a violent crime you may be entitled to compensation from the Criminal Injury Compensation Authority (known as the CICA).
+The amount that the CICA awards you is rarely as high as a civil claim and injury victims often aren't satisfied with the amount of compensation they are awarded by the CICA.

-If you are unhappy with the CICA’s award, you can challenge the outcome, provided you satisfy the time limits set out in the 2012 Scheme.
-These time limits are relatively short and if you are beyond the 56 days allowed to seek a review, contact us at Robsonshaw and we will advise you on a free, no obligation basis as to whether you can contest the decision.
+If you are beyond the 56 days, contact us at Robsonshaw and we will advise you on a free, no obligation basis whether you can contest the decision.

-The first thing to do is understand how your award is calculated.
-Under the current 2012 scheme, the CICA can make awards for one or more of the following:-
+The first thing to do is understand how your CICA compensation award is calculated.
+Under the current scheme, the CICA can make awards for one or more of the following:

 - mental or physical injury following a crime of violence;